-In addition to the resources committed to the above mentioned initiatives, the College devoted an additional \$62,219 to specific equity and access initiatives.
+In addition to the resources committed to the above mentioned initiatives, the College devoted an additional \$63,820 to accomplish Employment Equity goals.
 The budget is detailed in Section IX of this report.

-II: Review of Institutional Policies and Procedures
+II.
+Review of Institutional Policies and Procedures

 Since 2013, President O'Shea has identified the diversification of campus and improved access as institutional priorities.
-Progress toward these goals continued to shape policy decisions in 2016-17, and the Board of Trustees continued to evaluate the President based on this metric.
+Progress toward these goals continued to shape policy decisions in 2017-18.